openstack/magnum/doc/source/user/index.rst

   For more details, refer to the `kube scheduler admin guide
   <https://kubernetes.io/docs/admin/kube-scheduler//>`_.
   By default no additional options are passed.

+_`influx_grafana_dashboard_enabled`
+  The kubernetes dashboard comes with heapster enabled.
+If this label is set, an influxdb and grafana instance will be deployed, heapster will push data to influx and grafana will project them.

 External load balancer for services
 -----------------------------------